foo123/Contemplate/README.md

 * Loops can have optional _elsefor()_ statement when no data, or data is empty (see test.php)

-* Templates can *include* other templates (similar to PHP __include__ directive), right now these includes wil be compiled into the the template that called them
+* Templates can *include* other templates (similar to PHP __include__ directive), these includes wil be compiled into the the template that called them

 * Templates can *call another template* using __template__ directive, these templates are called as templates subroutines and parsed by themselves